1806loki/SharpeDeFi/README.md

 ```

 ## Usage
-The project can be run locally using ` npm run devt`.
+The project can be run locally using ` npm run dev`.
 Access the application in a web browser at `localhost:5173`.

 ## Roadmap